thomaswinckell/ts-serialize/README.md

 }
 ```

-Now, validate you json using one of those and get either errors, your serialized object
+Now, validate you json using one of those and get either errors or your serialized object/array

 ```